IBS?

 This can lead to changes in:

-* Gut motility: The pace at which food moves through the system.
+• Gut motility: The pace at which food moves through the digestive system.

-* Nervous system response: A state of increased sensitivity to internal and external stressors.
+• Nervous system response: A state of increased sensitivity to internal and external factors.

 The Symptom–Stress Cycle

-For many, IBS symptoms are influenced by the body’s response to stress.
+For many, IBS symptoms are influenced by the body’s response to stressors.
 When the nervous system is in a state of heightened sensitivity, it can impact how the digestive system functions.

-This can create a cycle where physical discomfort triggers a stress response, which in turn can make symptoms feel more intense.
-Gut-Directed Hypnotherapy focuses on calming this cycle to support better long-term symptom management.
+This can create a cycle where physical discomfort triggers a stress response, which in turn can influence how symptoms are experienced.
+Gut-Directed Hypnotherapy focuses on addressing this cycle to support long-term symptom management.

 Does this sound familiar?